-County Board approves a guaranteed maximum price for construction of new correctional center
+County board approves a guaranteed maximum price for construction of new correctional center

 The 150,000-square-foot facility is designed to house 362 inmates and will have a dedicated behavioral health unit, secure courtroom and video arraignment areas, and space for educational and rehabilitative programming.
 The design includes areas for future expansion.

-Construction on the correctional center site will start within days and is expected to last until fall 2022.
+Construction on the correctional center site began Monday and is expected to last until fall 2022.